taichi-dev/soft2d-for-unity/Docs/English/Collider.md

 - Auto correction
   - When set to true, it will automatically synchronize the position and speed of the Unity collider to Soft2D every frame.
 - Collision Type
-  - `Separate`: Particles will separate after colliding with the collider.
+  - `Separate`: Particles will leave the collider after colliding with the collider.
   - `Slip`: Particles will slide along the edge after colliding with the collider.
   - `Sticky`:  Particles will stick to the collider after collision.
 - Friction Coefficient